-- 1. The right to privacy and the treatment of sensitive information in a confidential manner. - 2.
-The right to be free from campus or community pressure in reporting or not reporting a sexual assault. - 3.
+- 1. The right to privacy and the treatment of sensitive information in a confidential manner. - 3.
 The right to have a person or persons of choice accompany him/her throughout the disciplinary process. - 4.
 The right to expect a prompt and thorough investigation by law enforcement and/or campus personnel. - 5.
 The right not to have past sexual/relationship history included in judicial proceedings. - 6.
 The right to expect the university to commit reasonable resources to protect the victim from the actions or presence of the perpetrator. - 7.
 The right to expect meaningful support and advocacy from campus and community organizations and agencies. - 8.
 The right to be informed of the results of any disciplinary proceeding of an alleged offender of any crime of violence or sex offense. - 9.
 The right to receive accommodation if requested and reasonably available.